 Most sleeping pad manufacturers use some combination of air and foam or other insulating materials to create their mattresses.
 The models in this review had two basic construction types.
 The majority were self-inflating, where the open-cell foam is glued to the interior of the pad.
 That can be quite warm, but the more foam in the pad, the bulkier and heavier it becomes.
 Pads of this type can be very comfortable, warm, and even be inexpensive.Therm-A-Rest NeoAir XLite - Women's is one of the only pad we tested that uses a structurally insulated air core system.
 This features an intricate baffle system used to deflect the cold air from the ground and reflect back the body heat.
 This construction allows the pad to compress very small and be very lightweight.
 Pads of this style are best for extended trips where weight really matters.
-There are more products emerging use a thin layer of synthetic insulation for warmth.
-These products pack down quite small considering how warm they are.
+There are more products emerging use a thin layer of synthetic insulation for warmth, including our new Editors' Choice winner the Ether Light XT.
+These products pack down quite small, considering how warm and comfortable they are.

 Weight and Packed Size

 Manufacturer's ratings are always based on a fully inflated pad and will benefit side sleepers less because their weight is not distributed evenly on the pad (although with a woman's pad there is more insulation in the torso area, which will help compensate for this).
-The pad with the highest R-Value of 5 in this review is the Sea to Summit Comfort Plus Insulated.
+The pad with the highest R-Value of 5.2 in this review is the Sea to Summit Comfort Plus SI.

 We have found that manufacturers are hesitant to make a strict correlation between R-values and outside temperatures and will instead give a range of temperatures for comfort levels for each R-value rating (see the diagram below).
 However, from the personal experience of our testers, pads with R-values below around three are recommended for 3-season use only.
 Depending on your cold tolerance and if you're sleeping on snow, the higher the R-value, the better.
 For example, we would like a set up like the Therm-a-Rest ProLite Plus - Women's with an R-value of 4.2, paired with a foam pad, R-value 2.6, when we are winter camping.
 For reference, a pad with an R-value of 5.0 is five times warmer than a pad with an R-value of 1.0.